Tango in the Humanities Conference

 • How do international perspectives on and research approaches to tango differ, and why are they important?

-Paper Panels: Six paper panels will provide forums for presenters to share their work and discuss their different approaches to research and scholarship with collaborators.
-Most importantly, these panels will create an environment for collaborators to find common issues in the interdisciplinary approaches to tango research.
+Paper Panels: Six paper panels provided forums for presenters to share their work and discuss their different approaches to research and scholarship with collaborators.
+Most importantly, these panels created an environment for collaborators to find common issues in the interdisciplinary approaches to tango research.

-Lecture Demonstrations: Two lecture demonstrations will provide opportunities for scholars to engage directly with researching practitioners and performing artists/scholars.
-Furthermore, since some presenters are also artists, opportunities for new creative connections and relationships will arise.
+Lecture Demonstrations: Two lecture demonstrations provided opportunities for scholars to engage directly with researching practitioners and performing artists/scholars.
+Furthermore, since some presenters were also artists, opportunities for new creative connections and relationships arose.

-Workshops: Two workshops—one on dance and the other on music—will offer participants the opportunity actually to embody tango and to study the art form through experiencing it.
+Workshops: Two workshops—one on dance and the other on music—offered participants the opportunity actually to embody tango and to study the art form through experiencing it.

 See the Schedule for specific times and locations.